netspective/fluent/README.markdown

 NOTE :` The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-**3.5 Websocket**
+**Common Webserver:**

-  * Start the `Bloodpressure Webserver` in the terminal by passing various options suffix to the command
+  * Start the `Common Webserver`in the terminal by passing few options suffix to the command ,it can be used as common for all the subsrcibers-webserver

-        $./bp-sub-web
+        $./web-listener

 Available Options are: